This video helps you discover the main keywords on a research topic.

 Now that we've got our keywords we can now use those words to search the library for resources.

-This video guides you in using MultiSearch with one of the keywords you discovered from the last video.
+This video guides you in using Page 1+ with one of the keywords you discovered from the last video.

 The library has many databases to support your assignments.
-Most of which can be searched simultaneously from the MultiSearch box located on the library's homepage.
-You can search for eBooks, streaming video recordings, academic journals, research starters, and multiple article databases that we subscribe to.
+Most of which can be searched simultaneously from the Page 1+ box located on the library's homepage.
+You can search for eBooks, streaming video recordings, academic journals, and multiple article databases that we subscribe to.

-In the last video, we ended up identifying artificial intelligence and education, as the main keywords which we can now use in MultiSearch.
+In the last video, we ended up identifying artificial intelligence and education, as the main keywords which we can now use in Page 1+.

-So let's go to the library homepage.
+Let's go to the library homepage.
 One way to get there is by going to library.georgiancollege.ca.
-You'll find our MultiSearch box.
-So go ahead and enter: artificial intelligence.
+You'll find our Page 1+ box.
+Go ahead and enter: artificial intelligence.
 Then click search.
-Within MultiSearch you are able to locate a number of different types of resources as it searches through many of the article databases that support your program.
+Within Page 1+ you are able to locate a number of different types of resources as it searches through many of the article databases that support your program. .

 Articles are generally more specific and more current.
-To access the article you will typically see PDF full text, HTML full-text or Check for item etc. Finally, if you need peer-reviewed articles, click the checkbox for scholarly peer-reviewed as well
+To access the article select the Available online link and then a database name to get to the full text.
+Finally, if you need peer-reviewed articles, click the checkbox for peer-reviewed journals as well.

 Here's how AND works.
 The analogy that I like to use is Facebook.
 Your mutual friends list is a result of an AND operator.
 You have 'you', your friends, your friend and their friends -- somewhere behind the Facebook code, there is an actual AND operator that looks at both of you and outputs a list of shared friends.